Rinzler786/Double-Pendulum/README.md

 # Double-Pendulum
-I coded a simulation of a duoble pendulum.
+I coded a simulation of a double pendulum.
 Feel free to clone or fork this!